 Thank you so much for sharing your Parker with us.
 He obviously is one in a million too.
 Parker is getting my vote.
 I wish I had a photo of Penny and Rocky Pig to share, but sadly, I do not.

-On her way to our house, on I-40 near Wallace, she saw this little kitten under the overpass.
+Our daughter was on her way to our house, on I-40 near Wallace, when she saw this little kitten under the overpass.
 Every time a car would pass, he would run around in circles.
 Being the loving person that she is, she could not leave him there.
-She had to stop and pick him up.
-The kitten was howling it was so terrified.
-It took a while to get him settled down.
-She gave him some water and he went fast asleep and slept the rest of the way.

 Snuggles was found in a dumpster at the local dump.
 She was found when they were dumping out the dumpster and she rolled out with a damaged front leg.
 Her front leg needed 4 staples to hold it in place till it healed.
 She was only about 9-10 days old when I got her.
 This is a picture of her about a week and a half after rescuing her.